Learn

 IRS Form 1099-C: Cancellation of Debt

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-IRS Form 1099-C reports the cancellation of debt; and it often arrives as an unwelcome surprise.
+IRS Form 1099-C reports the cancellation of debt, and it often arrives as an unwelcome surprise.
 When a lender forgives $600 or more of debt you owe, the IRS generally treats that forgiven amount as taxable income.
 This means that settling a credit card balance, having a mortgage deficiency forgiven, or receiving student loan forgiveness can all trigger a tax bill, even though you never received a dime of cash.

 The concept behind Form 1099-C is rooted in a fundamental principle of tax law: income includes any accession to wealth.
 When you borrow money, you do not owe tax on it because you have an obligation to repay.
 But when that obligation disappears; when the lender forgives the debt; the IRS considers you to have realized income equal to the forgiven amount.
 You received value (the original loan proceeds) and no longer have to give it back.